Now is a good time to review your finances and set yourself up for the year ahead.

 - being able to spot and fix any errors quickly - before they cause too much damage to your credit score

-- having sight of any fraudulent activity – such as spending on accounts that you don’t recognise that could bring your score down
+- having sight of any fraudulent activity – such as spending on accounts that you don’t recognise

 The act of checking your report won’t hurt your score, as only a soft search will be performed (which lenders won’t be able to see).
 So, you can review it as many times as you like.